Pwr Bttm: Pageant, allegations of sexual abuse and band split

 On May 10, 2017, two days before the release of Pageant, Kitty Cordero-Kolin posted in a Facebook group informing members that Ben Hopkins is a "known sexual predator" and Cordero-Kolin had allegedly witnessed Ben initiate unwanted sexual contact with people.
 Although the Facebook group was private, a screenshot of the post was captured and shared widely via Facebook, Twitter, and Reddit.

 In light of these allegations, several bands that were initially scheduled to join Pwr Bttm on their summer 2017 tour in support of Pageant pulled out of their shows.
 Nnamdi Ogbonnaya expressed in a Facebook post that he could not comfortably continue touring with Pwr Bttm.
 T-Rextasy, who were set to perform with Pwr Bttm in July, expressed on Twitter their regret that these allegations were not a shock to them, having been previously warned by a fan who claimed to had been nonconsensually approached by Hopkins but asked not to have their experience shared; although apprehensive of damaging their professional relationships by pulling out of the show with no official reason, they later publicly regretted their initial decision to play and announced their cancellation.
 Ratboys, Iji, and Tancred also removed themselves from the tour.
 Two touring members of Pwr Bttm, Cameron West and Nicholas Cummins, also announced via social media that they were ending their affiliations with the band.
 Amidst these allegations, the band was also dropped by their management company, Salty Artist Management.

 One day before the release of their second studio album, Pageant, the band officially addressed the allegations in a Facebook post on May 11.
 The band stated they were "shocked" and offered an email address where survivors and/or their contacts can discuss the allegations made against Hopkins, claiming they were unaware of violating anyone's consent.
-On May 12, Jezebel published an interview with a survivor, who disclosed her supposed encounter with Hopkins and asserted their official statement was "100% false", stating she claimed to have informed Hopkins' bandmate Liv Bruce of the incident months prior.
+On May 12, Jezebel published an interview with a survivor, who disclosed her supposed encounter with Hopkins and asserted their official statement was "100% false", stating she informed Hopkins' bandmate Liv Bruce of the incident months prior.
 Touring member Cameron West also cited Bruce's supposed prior knowledge of the allegations as one of his reasons for leaving.